pmq20/node-packer/node/GOVERNANCE.md

   * Use the link `https://github.com/nodejs/node/issues?q=commenter:GITHUB_ID`
 * Reviews on pull requests in the [nodejs/node][] repository
   * Use the link `https://github.com/nodejs/node/pulls?q=reviewed-by:GITHUB_ID`
-* Help provided to end users and novice contributors
+* Help provided to end-users and novice contributors
 * Pull requests and issues opened throughout the Node.js organization
   * Use the link  `https://github.com/search?q=author:GITHUB_ID+org:nodejs`
 * Comments on pull requests and issues throughout the Node.js organization